Mbed-TLS/mbedtls-docs/kb/development/script-coding-standards.md

 2. Third-party libraries, if any, in lexicographic order.
 3. Modules from `mbedtls_dev`, in lexicographic order.

 Avoid importing individual names from modules, as it can be difficult to figure out which module an unqualified name comes from.
-It's ok to import names if they're sufficiently recognizable, for example:
+However, it's ok to import names if they're sufficiently recognizable, for example:

 * Importing individual modules from `mbedtls_dev` is fine.
 * Importing capitalized type names from `typing` is fine.